SirMaxWell/Python-Rename/README.md

 # Python-Rename

 A tool designed to search and replace the names of objects in a scene in Maya.
 The tool can replace the front(prefix) or end(suffix) of the selected objects.
+Selecting the desired objects and ticking the necessary boxes(can be all if needed) Unlocks the grayed out area, where you type what you want